wavemaker/docs/learn/on-premise/extensions/mb-getting-started.md

 ---
 ---

-MockingBird is a Backend API Platform to make WaveMaker platform work with API Mocking feature from Studio.
+MockingBird is a Backend API Platform for WaveMaker platform to work with API Mocking feature from Studio.
 This documentation describes the process for setting up MockingBird and integrate with WaveMaker Enterprise.

 - MockingBird Platform to be installed on K8s Cluster, it can be hosted and managed by an organization on their own K8s Cluster